Members Activity Guide

 No smoking or alcohol consumption during a club hike or bike ride!
 Liabilities may apply to those starting a wildfire, even if accidental.

 If you’re unsure if you are strong enough for a particular activity, contact the leader to discuss.
-Some activities may be more leisurely and others require greater levels of fitness and– this will be indicated on the calendar, along with the leader’s email/phone is listed on calendar.
+Some activities may be more leisurely and others require greater levels of fitness and this will be indicated on the calendar, along with the leader’s email/phone is listed on calendar.
 Generally routes start out easier in the spring and get more challenging as the season proceeds.

 Hiking and Rambles

-You need to bring everything to make your outdoor experience enjoyable and safe .
-This includes food, water, hiking poles, extra snacks and water, GPS, compass, map, personal first aid kit, electrolyte tablets in hot weather, sunscreen, insect repellent, etc.
+You need to bring everything to make your outdoor experience enjoyable and safe.
+This includes food, water, hiking poles, extra snacks, GPS, compass, map, personal first aid kit, electrolyte tablets in hot weather, sunscreen, insect repellent, etc. Bring sufficient clothing for mountain weather conditions.
+An alpine hike may leave Vernon in hot summer temperatures and encounter hail, rain or snow at the apex of the hike.

 For hikes in remote areas consider bringing an “emergency” kit including space blankets, emergency snacks, headlamp, whistle, etc.